decentraland/hexutil/README.md

 # hexutil

-Proof of concept for arranging tile zones in hexadecimal.
+Proof of concept for arranging tile zones in an hexagonal grid.